developer-hchan/Blackjack_Strategy_Simulation/README.md

 Let's use the above generated expected values for the scenario below.

 Say we have a **hard 19** and we draw an ace giving us a **hard 20**.
 We look and see that the dealer has a **face up Ace**.
-We search for the optimal strategy for the follwing case: (player has a hand total of 20, player has a hard hand, dealer has a face up Ace).
+We search for the optimal strategy for the following case: (player has a hand total of 20, player has a hard hand, dealer has a face up Ace).
 To which the algorithm will return 'stand' as that has the highest expected value of all the possible player decisions.
 So, in the case we have a **hard 19**, draw an Ace, and the dealer has a **face up Ace**, the algorithm will choose the optimal decision of 'stand'.

 After all the cases for **hard 19** are generated, we repeat the process with **hard 18** now knowing the optimal strategies for all the **hard 19** and **hard 20** cases.
 In case our **hard 18** draws into a **hard 19** or **hard 20**, we'll be able to look up the optimal strategy and perform the associated action.